-- Provide two demolition bids and two repair bids simultaneously. - Ensure contractors are qualified/licensed/certified in demolition (typically not a maintenance contractor). - Ensure each bid submitted includes the full demolition scope on company letterhead with line by line estimate. - Provide the date the servicer first received each violation(s), demolition, or condemnation notice. - Provide details of any fines/fees/liens that have been assessed or are accumulating and at what frequency (for example, \$10,000 lien for the roof damage and fines accruing at \$500 per day beginning January 1, 2017). - Include city code enforcement name, phone number, email address, and any other relevant contact information. - Provide legible copies of all demolition notices and violations, as well as the last three inspections and related photos. - Include any legal actions taken by servicer/servicer attorney. - Provide hearing information including: - o Date of the hearing. - o The outcome of the hearing (e.g., Demolish Order has been approved.
+- Provide two demolition bids and two repair bids simultaneously. - Ensure contractors are qualified/licensed/certified in demolition (typically not a maintenance contractor). - Ensure each bid submitted includes the full demolition scope on company letterhead with line by line estimate. - Provide the date the servicer first received each violation(s), demolition, or condemnation notice. - Provide details of any fines/fees/liens that have been assessed or are accumulating and at what frequency (for example, \$10,000 lien for the roof damage and fines accruing at \$500 per day beginning January 1, 2017). - Include city code enforcement name, phone number, email address, and any other relevant contact information. - Provide legible copies of all demolition notices and violations, as well as the last three inspections and related photos. - Include any legal actions taken by servicer/servicer attorney and whether servicer's legal contact has reviewed the proposed demolition and determined it complies with all applicable law. - Provide hearing information including: - Date of the hearing. - The outcome of the hearing (e.g., Demolish Order has been approved.
 City is proceeding with the demo.
-The hearing has been rescheduled.) - Date the city obtained the permits for the demolition. - o Date the demolition is scheduled to begin. - Provide all insurance information, including but not limited to: - Date claim was filed. - Status of the claim (e.g., adjuster has been to the property, waiting on adjuster's report; claim is approved, waiting on explanation of benefits (EOB) and adjuster's estimate.) - o Indicate if the claim is settled (either approved or denied), upload claim documents including letter of approval or denial, EOB and adjuster's estimate, if applicable.
+The hearing has been rescheduled.) - $\circ$ $\;$ Date the city obtained the permits for the demolition. - Date the demolition is scheduled to begin. - Provide all insurance information, including but not limited to: - o Date claim was filed. - Status of the claim (e.g., adjuster has been to the property, waiting on adjuster's report; claim is approved, waiting on explanation of benefits (EOB) and adjuster's estimate.)

-- Indicate if the claim has been paid and the insurance/proof of loss check has been cashed, confirm insurance/proof of loss funds are in escrow.
-If funds are not in escrow, advise to the location of the funds and provide loss draft reports. - o Indicate if the claim has been paid and the insurance/proof of loss check has not been cashed, provide copy of the check and advise status of check. - o Indicate if the claim has been denied, upload claim documents validating denial reason and any disputes if appropriate or follow ups as necessary.
+- Indicate if the claim is settled (either approved or denied), upload claim documents including letter of approval or denial, EOB and adjuster's estimate, if applicable. - Indicate if the claim has been paid and the insurance/proof of loss check has been cashed, confirm insurance/proof of loss funds are in escrow.
+If funds are not in escrow, advise to the location of the funds and provide loss draft reports. - Indicate if the claim has been paid and the insurance/proof of loss check has not been cashed, provide copy of the check and advise status of check. - Indicate if the claim has been denied, upload claim documents validating denial reason and any disputes if appropriate or follow ups as necessary. - Note: Fannie Mae has made a Demolition Checklist, available in the Learning Center of HomeTracker, to help servicers ensure all required items are provided in the bid submission.

 From time to time, the servicer may receive notice of a legal action impacting Fannie Mae's interest (e.g., a receivership, condemnation action, a probate proceeding, a partition action, a quiet title action, a code violation notice, a tax sale, or a subordinate loan foreclosure).
-The servicer is responsible for handling these types of legal actions, including retaining any legal counsel necessary to represent Fannie Mae's interests.
-In addition, the servicer must notify Fannie Mae's Single Family Legal department immediately of any non-routine litigation and certain matters requiring escalation as required in accordance with the Servicing Guide by submitting a Non-Routine Litigation Form (Form 20).
-Refer to Servicing Guide D1-6-02: Handling Notices of Liens, Legal Action, Other Actions Impacting Fannie Mae's Interest.
+The servicer is responsible for handling these types of legal actions in accordance with the requirements set forth in Servicing Guide D1-6-02: Handling Notices of Liens, Legal Action, Other Actions Impacting Fannie Mae's Interest.